census-instrumentation/opencensus-specs/tags/TagContext.md

 ### Error handling

 - There are no partial failures.
 The result of serialization or deserialization should always be a complete `TagContext` or an error.
+The type of error reporting depends on the language.
 - Serialization should result in an error if the `TagContext` does not meet the size restriction above.
 - Deserialization should result in an error if the serialized `TagContext`